- Leafy, green vegetables, like spinach, provide more nutrients than any other food.

 Recipe: Spinach Lasagna

 Preheat oven to 350°.
-Prepare lasagna noodles as directed on the package.
+Prepare a 9-in. by 13-in.baking dish for lasagna.
+Prepare lasagna noodles as directed on the package, then rinse and drain.
 Combine parmesan cheese, ricotta cheeses with the egg whites, salt and pepper in a large mixing bowl.
 Pour ¼ cup of spaghetti sauce in the bottom of the baking dish and spread it out using a spatula.
 Cover the sauce with a single layer of lasagna noodles.
 Spread about half the cheese mixture over the noodles, and then cover with about half of the spinach and shredded mozzarella cheese.
 Finish this layer with half of the remaining spaghetti sauce.
 Add a second layer of noodles, topping with the remaining cheese mixture, spinach, and mozzarella cheese.
 Top with the final layer of noodles and remaining spaghetti sauce.
-Bake for 30 minutes.
+Sprinkle the reserved Parmesan cheese over the top and bake for 30 minutes.
 Remove from oven and set for 10-12 minutes.

 Recipe: Wilted Spinach Salad

 Place prepared spinach in a large bowl.
 Add onions and radishes.
 Refrigerate, tightly covered.
 Fry or microwave bacon until crisp; remove to paper towel and set aside.
 In a small jar or measuring cup combine drippings with sugar, vinegar, water, salt and pepper.
 Refrigerate all ingredients until just before serving.
-When ready to serve, microwave the dressing on high for 30-45 seconds.
+When ready to serve, microwave the dressing on high for 30 to 45 seconds, or until mixture boils.
 Toss the chopped egg with the greens then pour the hot dressing over greens mixture; toss again lightly.
 Top with sliced egg and crumbled bacon.